NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Experiments

-\textbf{NFC vs. an auxiliary discriminative classifier.} We argue that NFC is more diverse and complementary to the main discriminative classifier.
-Here, we replace the NFC with an discriminative classifier to justify our argument.
-For fair comparison, the replacement classifier is with similar parameters (also 6 layers) to NFC.
+\textbf{NFC vs. an auxiliary discriminative classifier.} We argue that the {Normalizing Flow Classifier (NFC)} is more diverse and complementary to the main discriminative classifier.
+Here, we replace the NFC with a discriminative classifier to justify our argument.
+For fair comparison, the replacement classifier is with similar parameters (also 6 layers, each layer comprising a fully-connected layer followed by ReLU and batch normalization~\citep{ioffe2015batch}) to NFC.
 We show their parameters and performance in Table~\ref{tab:nfc_vs_dc}.
 Our NFC is better than using another discriminative classifier by about 1\%, demonstrating that NFC is more complementary.
-Another notable observation is that the NFC is lightweight, with only 0.08M parameters.
+Another notable observation is that the NFC is lightweight, with only 0.08M parameters {and 0.08M Multiply ACcumulate operations (MACs)}.
 This shows its efficiency.

+{\textbf{DC + NFC vs. two NFCs.} To further support the argument that the discriminative classifier (DC) and the Normalizing Flow Classifier (NFC) are the better options for diversity, we also replace the main discriminative classifier with an NFC.
+This design choice leads to two NFCs.
+Note that in this case, the gradient of one of these two NFCs needs to back-propagate to the backbone CNN so that the backbone CNN can be updated.
+From the last row of Table~\ref{tab:nfc_vs_dc}, we observe that two NFCs cause a large performance drop of 12.60\% when compared with our default setting (DC + NFC).
+The drop is probably because the diversity of two NFCs is not as large as DC + NFC.
+While in NorMatch, the diversity of classifiers plays a vital role.}

-\textbf{Necessity of stopping gradient of NFC to the backbone CNN.} As stated in Section~\ref{sec:train_infer}, during training, the gradients of $L_u(\theta_n)$ and $L_{x}(\theta_n)$ are only back-propagated to NFC ($\theta_n$) rather than the CNN backbone.
+\textbf{Necessity of stopping gradient of NFC to the backbone CNN.} As stated in Section~\ref{sec:train_infer}, during training, the gradients of $L_u(\theta_n)$ and $L_{x}(\theta_n)$ are only back-propagated to NFC ($\theta_n$) rather than the CNN backbone {(please also see the stop gradient symbol in Figure~\ref{fig:pipeline})}.
 We thus evaluate this design choice in Table~\ref{tab:stop_grad}.
 We can see that if we allow the gradient to be back-propagated to the CNN backbone and hence play a role in its parameter updates, the training almost fails (with a poor accuracy of 29.27\%).
 This is probably because the gradient from the NFC may harm the discriminative feature learning supervised by the main classifier.
 As a result, the features from the backbone CNN can hardly fit these two fundamentally different classifiers simultaneously.
-This can be inferred from the decreased amount of high-confidence samples, \eg, from 82.31\% to 32.82\%.
-The sharp decrease is because the features are not discriminative enough to achieve high-confidence, further causing poor performance.
+This can be inferred from the decreased amount of high-confidence samples, e.g., from 82.31\% to 32.82\%.
+The sharp decrease is because the features are not discriminative enough to achieve high confidence, further causing poor performance.